jnozzi/cocoadev.com/SiteContent/General/HidingOnlyPartOfAWindow.markdown

 * Swap the window's content view for an image of the view hierarchy that you then clip as necessary.
 * Turn off autoresizing for all of the content view's subviews for the duration of the animation, and resize the window to clip them.
 * Keep the content view itself at the same size while you resize the window.
-Although I'm not sure if [[NSView]] will let you do this.
+Although I'm not sure if General/NSView will let you do this.

 If your window does have a title bar, you'd swap the window for one that's borderless, and draw a title bar in addition to the content view.